mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 nothing # hide
 ```

 Each of these functions is responsible for populating the corresponding fields of the `Result` type, such as `bus`, `branch`, or `generator`.
-For instance, we can compute the active and reactive power injections in megawatts (MW) and megavolt-ampere reactive (MVAr) using the code snippet below:
+For instance, we can now observe the active and reactive power injections in megawatts (MW) and megavolt-ampere reactive (MVAr) using the code snippet below:
 ```@repl ComputationPowersCurrentsLosses
 @base(system, MVA, V);
 system.base.power.value * result.bus.power.injection.active
 system.base.power.value * result.bus.power.injection.reactive
 ```

+!!! note "Info"
+    We recommend that readers refer to the tutorials on [AC power flow analysis](@ref ACPowerFlowAnalysisTutorials) and [DC power flow analysis](@ref DCPowerFlowAnalysisTutorials) for a detailed explanation of all the electrical quantities related to buses, branches, and generators that are computed by the functions [bus!](@ref bus!), [branch!](@ref branch!), and [generator!](@ref generator!) in the context of power flow analysis.

 ---